nwmqpa/GTNH-CropAutomation/README.md

 First off, it is recommended to set everything up in a Jungle or Swamp biome at Y=130 as that will give you the highest humidity and air quality stats.
 This is most easily done in a personal dimension which you earn as a quest reward from reaching the moon.
 Do not place any solid blocks above the farm as that will reduce the air quality.
 All of the machines on the surface are waterproof so do not worry about the rain.
 Use vanilla dirt because that will allow you to grow crops that require a particular block underneath, and boost the nutrient stat of your crops.
 The whole farm can easily fit into a single chunk for easy chunk loading.

 You may change both the size of the working farm and the size of the storage farm in the config (default is 6x6 and 9x9, respectively).
 Larger working farm sizes will extend left and up while larger storage farm sizes will extend down and to the right (see image below).
 The top row of the working farm will always align with the top row of the storage farm.
 There is no maximum or minimum size for either farm and it does not matter if the lengths are even or odd.
 Note that larger storage farm sizes will leave your working farm more susceptible to weeds because the robot will have to travel further when transporting crops which means less time spent scanning the working farm.
 Also note that the maximum range for the transvector dislocator is 16 blocks.
-Changing anything in the config, including these sizes, requires you to restart your robot.
+Changing anything in the config requires you to restart your robot.

 ![Farm Top](media/Farm_Top.png?)

 ![Farm Side](media/Farm_Side.png?)

 First note the orientation of the robot sitting atop the OC charger.
-It must face up towards the right-most column of the working farm.
+It must face towards the right-most column of the working farm.
 The crop stick chest directly next to the charger can be a few things: any sort of chest, a JABBA barrel, or storage drawer (orientation does not matter).
 If the crop stick chest is ever empty, bad things will happen.
 In the image, I have a trash can on the other side of the crop stick chest because I do not want any drops beyond the target crop, but this can be a second chest if you do want random drops.
-On the same y-level as all of the chests, the transvector dislocator sits facing the top of the blank farmland (where a crop would go).
+The transvector dislocator sits facing the top of the blank farmland (where a crop would go).
 Think of this as a buffer between the working and storage farms.
 You can tell which direction the transvector dislocator is facing by the side that is animated.
 The last spot is for a crop-matron which is optional and one y-level lower than the rest of the blocks.
 It is just to hydrate most of the crops to help them grow a little faster.

 The location of the water is completely flexible: they do not have to be in the same locations as in the photo (underneath all five sea lantern slabs) and you can have as many as you would like on both the working farm and storage farm.
 However, there MUST be a block on top of each water and no two can be next to each other.
 The block can be literally anything, even a lily pad will work, so long as there is something.
 It is also possible to use garden soil or fertilized dirt and have absolutely no water on the farms at all, but this will sacrifice a few nutrient stats and bar you from growing crops that require a particular block underneath.

 The starting crops must be placed manually in the checkerboard pattern seen in the photo.
 This layout goes for all three programs.
 If you cannot fill the entire checkerboard to start, the absolute minimum required is two (one as the target crop and the other next to it for crossbreeding).
-Even worse, if you have just a single seed of a particular crop, it is possible to start with a different crop next to it for crossbreeding (ie. Stickreed).
+Even worse, if you have just a single seed of your target crop, it is possible to start with a different crop next to it for crossbreeding (ie. Stickreed).
 It is not necessary to place empty crop sticks to fill the rest of the checkerboard.
 The target crop is used by autoStat and autoSpread to identify the crop you want to stat-up or spread to the storage farm, respectively.

 ![Farm Bottom](media/Farm_Bottom.png?)